Personal Data

 Note1: When sharing or publishing the research data, researchers should be aware of the disclosure risks stemming from the release of direct identifiers or indirect identifiers in the datasets.

-Note2: Datasets which has been anonymised are still considered personal data if a research team has access to the key/linkages to re-identify the data, unless it has been irreversibly-deidentified.
+Note2: Datasets which have been anonymised are still considered personal data if a research team has access to the key/linkages to re-identify the data, unless it have been irreversibly-deidentified.

 Note3: Personal data collected from research should be classified as "Confidential" under NTU's Data Governance Policy.
 Refer here for handling requirements of Confidential data.